 Senior Finance & Budget Manager

 Established in 1915 with Helen Keller as a founding trustee, Helen Keller International (HKI) works to save the sight and lives of the most vulnerable and disadvantaged.
-Headquartered in New York City, HKI offers programs in 21 countries in Africa and Asia as well as in the United States.
-The organization combats the causes and consequences of blindness and malnutrition by establishing programs based on evidence and research.
+Headquartered in New York City, with a satellite office in Washington DC and a presence in 21 countries in Africa and Asia, the organization combats the causes and consequences of blindness and malnutrition by establishing programs based on evidence and research.
 Each year, our programs directly benefit millions of people, and children are a primary concern.
 HKI programs address malnutrition, cataract, trachoma, onchocerciasis, refractive error and diabetic retinopathy.
-HKI has over 600 staff and an annual budget of over $57 million.
+HKI has over 600 staff and an annual budget of over $67 million.

 Scope of the Position:

 The Senior Finance & Budget Manager will serve as the primary finance and budget contact for HQ, Regional, and Country Office staff.
-Under the direct supervision of the Chief Financial Officer, the Senior Manager will manage HKI’s agency-wide annual operating budget and donor project budget processes, perform analysis of financial statements, design curricula for staff trainings, update policies and procedures manuals, monitor cash advances in country offices, and review monthly billing to donors.
-S/he will also supervise Program & Finance staff.
+Under the direct supervision of the Chief Financial Officer (CFO), the Senior Manager will manage HKI’s organization-wide annual operating budget and donor project budget processes, perform analysis of financial statements, design curricula for staff trainings, update policies and procedures manuals, monitor organization’s cash flow, and review monthly billing to donors.
+S/he will also supervise Program & Finance Officers.

 - Play a lead role in the organization of the operating budget and mid-year review budget processes for HQ departments, Regional and Country Offices.
 Coordinate with the Financial Systems Analyst to ensure templates and instructions are developed and are in-line with HKI budgeting practices and that budget data is accurately reflected in HKI’s financial system.

-- Support the CFO with preparation of the agency-wide consolidated annual operating budget and mid-year review budget for the Board of Trustees.
+- Support the CFO with preparation of the organization-wide consolidated annual operating budget and mid-year review budget for the Board of Trustees.
 Prepare ad hoc budget analyses as requested by the CFO.

 - Review donor and program budgets and budget narratives for final CFO approval.
 Ensure budgets are in-line with work plans, donor regulations, and HKI policies.
 Design standard budget templates as needed in coordination with the Grants & Contracts unit.
 Prepare financial reports for donors, as needed.